 The Legendary mascot of Pokémon White, Zekrom makes for a great counter in this Raid.
 Unfortunately, it's only had a single run in Raids during the height of a global pandemic, so many players don't even have one, much less the Candy necessary to power it up.
-Still, if you have one, this Dragon and Electric type resists Electric, Grass, and Flying type moves.
+Still, if you have one, this Dragon and Electric type resists Flying and Fire type moves.
 Charge Beam and Wild Charge is the moveset you'll want your Zekrom to know.

 Although Mega Manectric performs better, if you haven't stocked up enough Mega Energy or already have Mega Ampharos, it will handle the Cyclone Pokémon well and still boost other Electric types on the field.
-As an Electric and Dragon type, it takes reduced damage from Flying and Grass type attacks and has no weaknesses Tornadus can exploit.
+As an Electric and Dragon type, it takes reduced damage from Flying and Fire type attacks, and it has no weaknesses Tornadus can exploit.
 If you're bringing Mega Ampharos to this Raid, you'll want it to know Volt Switch and Zap Cannon.

 The Sinnoh Stone evolution of Gen I's Electabuzz, Electivire performs very well in this Raid.
 It's also one of the most readily accessible Pokémon on this list, having had a Community Day, being the evolution of a Pokémon that's been in Go since day one, and even having a baby form, Elekid available often in Eggs.
 As a pure Electric type, it takes reduced damage from Flying and has no weaknesses Tornadus can exploit.
 Thunder Shock and Wild Charge are the moves you'll want your Electivire to know for this fight.

 Another Sinnoh Stone evolution of a Gen I Pokémon, Magnezone is a great counter for Tornadus.
-As a Steel and Electric type, Magnezone takes reduced damage from Flying, Grass, and Normal type attacks, and has no weaknesses relavant to this Raid.
-It's also readily available, with its first stage being a common spawn since day one.
+As a Steel and Electric type, Magnezone takes reduced damage from Flying and Psychic type attacks, while taking increased damage from Fighting and Fire type.
+It's readily available, with its first stage being a common spawn since day one.
 Spark and Wild Charge are the moves you'll want your Magnezone to know.